-In the pop-up window, you'll see the other screenshots you've uploaded for this size.
+- In the pop-up window, you will see the other screenshots you have uploaded for this size.
 Select one, or click Upload Images to replace it with a new image.

-Once you've made your selection, click Submit when you are ready for our app store review.
+- Once you have made your selection, click Submit when you are ready for our app store review.

 To download a screenshot: